skydoves/sandwich/README.md

   emitSource(
     disneyService.fetchDisneyPosterList()
      .onError {
-      // handle the error case
+      // handles error cases when the API request gets an error response.
      }.onException {
-      // handle the exception case
+      // handles exceptional cases when the API request gets an exception response.
      }.toLiveData()) // returns an observable LiveData }
 ```